timquinlan/nginxplus-loadbalancing/README.md

     cd nginxplus-loadbalancing
     docker-compose up -dA

-This is a demonstration of NGINX+ least_time load balancing algorithm, active heatlh check, dynamic upstream management and plus API.
+This is a demonstration of NGINX+ least_time load balancing algorithm, active heatlh checks, dynamic upstreams and the plus API.
 All of the configuration for this demo takes place in the **upstream** block.

     upstream oss_upstreams {